Targeting System

 TMap<TObjectPtr<AActor>, int32> CombatantCountPerTarget;

-// Pre-computed distances from AI to each target
+// Pre-computed squared distances from AI to each target

 TMap<TObjectPtr<AActor>, float> DistanceSquaredPerTarget;